 Sue Langstaff is a sensory scientist working for her own consulting company, Applied Sensory, LLC.
 She is the leader of the U C Davis Olive Oil Taster Panel and is a member of two other taste panels: The U C Cooperative Extension Olive Oil Research Taste Panel and the California Olive Oil Council Taste Panel.
-In 2013, Sue was head judge for the New Zealand Extra Virgin Olive Oil Awards held in Auckland.
-She has also been a judge at the Los Angeles International Olive Oil Competition for both the Northern and Souothern Hemisphere.
-Sue is co-author of the book “Olive Oil Sensory Evaluation” and she is the creator of “The Defects Wheel for Olive Oil.”
+Sue is co‐author of the forthcoming book “Olive Oil Sensory Evaluation” and she is the creator of “The Defects Wheel for Olive Oil.”

-Deborah Rogers is a trained olive oil taster and participates in oive oil sensory analysis for research and quality certification.
+Lina Smith is an olive oil educator based in Boston.
+She teaches classes with Slow Food Boston, CCAE and other organizations on a regular basis.
+She wrote her master’s thesis on olive oil while living in Tuscany and received her first professional olive oil training under the late Dr. Marco Mugelli.
+Deborah Rogers is a trained olive oil taster and participates in olive oil sensory analysis for research and quality certification.
 Deborah serves on two taste panels and serves as a judge for Domestic and International Olive Oil Competitions.

 Toshihisa Suzuki was born in 1959, and received his M.A. in Agricultural Chemistry from Tohoku University in 1985.
 Since then he has joined the Nisshin OilliO and has mostly engaged in R&D and quality assurance.
 In 2002, he was recognized as the “Supervisor of the company panels’ by the International Olive Oil Council.
 He has been a member of the International jury as taster at the BIOL Prize since 2007.